 TikTok’s increasing popularity among teens and parents’ increasing concerns over what they’re doing on the platform has motivated the social media giant to make some changes.
-Starting April 30th, TikTok will roll out Family Pairing, a family safety mode that has been running on TikTok in the United Kingdom since February.
+On April 30 in 2020, TikTok rolled out Family Pairing, a family safety mode that was running on TikTok in the United Kingdom since February 2020.

-After linking their account to the child’s account in Family Pairing, parents will be able to:
+After linking their account to the child’s account in Family Pairing, parents are able to:

 - Restrict inappropriate content

 - Decide who can send direct messages to their kids

 Plus, if a child is under 16, TikTok will automatically block anyone from DMing them.

 “The safety and well-being of our users is a top priority at TikTok,” a spokesperson told Parentology in response to a recent article about teens allegedly getting high from consuming large quantities of nutmeg during the Nutmeg Challenge.
 “As we make clear in our Community Guidelines, we do not allow content that encourages, promotes, or glorifies dangerous challenges that might lead to injury, and we remove reported behavior or activity that violates our guidelines.
 To help keep our platform safe, we have introduced a slate of safety features geared towards enhancing our users’ experience, including tools for reporting inappropriate content and managing privacy settings.”